 For example, shellfish renew their shells, and undergo regeneration and sexual activity in accordance with the lunar tidal cycle.
 Guppy-fish have color sensitivity on their back that is most responsive during the full moon.
 The golden hamster displays lunar rhythms in activity, and urinary volume and acidity.

-Moon cycles are well known to hunters and fishermen.
+Hunters and fishermen know the moon cycles very well.
 Sea creatures show a high lunar sensitivity; their reproductive cycles for instance.

 Exact lunar rhythms affect the reproductive cycles of fish.
 Oysters open their shells at high tide.
 Shrimpers flock to a full moon, at which time they predictably rise to the surface to feed.